Wind-WindKids/winding/samples/storycats/winding.md

 --
 fluffy_storycat: landscape-orientation
 --
-Feathers gave way to fur.
+Feathers softened into fur—
-She had become a fluffy colorful cat.
+Aria was now a fluffy, colorful cat.

 @image: Aria.cat.colorful
 Three cats together, Twap, Trish, and Aria in her colorful cat form, fur shimmering emerald, gold, and turquoise.
 She is between the two cats, all curled up together, purring softly.
 The garden is bathed in moonlight, with stars twinkling above.